EPIC-guide/epic-guide.github.io/_life/money-americans.md

 #### Pillar 2

 For US tax purposes, your contributions to Swiss Pillar 2 are not deductible from your income, because the US does not recognize this as anything other than ownership interest in a foreign fund.
-In fact, your employer's contributions to Pillar 2 are considered part of your wages and should be reported as such.
+In fact, your employer's contributions[^8] to Pillar 2 are considered part of your wages and should be reported as such.
 The eventual distribution from Pillar 2 will be tax-exempt in the US when it is taxed in Switzerland if I am reading the US-Swiss tax treaty correctly.
 You need to report the total value of your Pillar 2 with your foreign assets.

 ### US state taxes